 Many adopted young people have suffered negative experiences in childhood, such as loss, grief and disruption in their families.
-Exposure to these distressing events in childhood can make them more vulnerable to risk both online and offline.
+Exposure to these distressing events can make them more vulnerable to risk both online and offline.

 Online, adopted children face the possibility of contact from their birth family.
 Sometimes birth families bypass the traditional route of using an adoption agency to find their relatives and instead use online sites such as Facebook to trace and locate them.
 Some adopted children also actively search for their birth relatives in secret.
 When they are successful, this can place them in risky situations.

 ‘Online contact can be instant and direct, and can take place without anyone knowing’

 For a child, finding their birth family through the traditional channels can already be emotionally challenging, even with the preparation and significant support that this would typically involve.
 Thanks to the nature of the internet, online contact can be instant and direct, and can take place without anyone knowing.

 This contact brings about additional complexities.
 What may start well and feel like a ‘honeymoon’ period can quickly spiral out of control.
 The child could find themselves facing demands from additional relatives looking to make contact.
 These individuals may have varying accounts of the events leading up to the adoption that could leave the child confused and upset.